LottieJaneDev/usgs_earthquake_data_pipeline/README.md

 The project leverages data from the U.S. Geological Survey (USGS), the science arm of the Department of the Interior, providing essential earth, water, biological, and mapping data for environmental, resource, and public safety decision-making.
 Established by Congress in 1879, the USGS continuously evolves its scientific endeavors to meet societal needs.

 Aligned with its mission, the USGS offers an Application Programming Interface (API) for accessing earthquake data, including recent events, free of charge.
-For specifics on data update frequency, refer to the relevant page on the USGS website.

 ### _Problem Statement_

 Efficiently collecting, processing, and disseminating critical earthquake information is imperative due to global seismic activity's varying magnitudes and frequencies.
-There's a pressing need to streamline earthquake data management for timely analysis, decision-making, and response efforts.
+There's a pressing need to streamline earthquake data management for timely analysis, decision-making, and response efforts across the globe.

 ### _Solution_